-There are different types of values that can be placed on a landscape; i.e. economic values (e.g. the relevance of the landscape for business enterprises, or the market possibility of products from the landscape), amenity values (values related to the non-material benefits associated with it) and security values (Pun, 2004).
+Different types of values can be placed on a landscape; i.e. economic values (e.g. the relevance of the landscape for business enterprises, or the market possibility of products from the landscape), amenity values (values related to the non-material benefits associated with it) and security values (Pun, 2004).
 Amenity values can be subdivided into different sub-categories; "intrinsic" ecological value, scientific and educational value, aesthetical and recreational value, and orientational and identity value.